 If you are a classified employee, you generally have two opportunities for enrollment in the State Group Health Insurance Program.
-The University does not pay the employer contribution towards the premium during the first two months of WRS covered employment (six months for LTEs).
-After two months (six months for LTEs), the University pays most of your health insurance premium.
+The university does not pay the employer contribution towards the premium during the first two months of WRS covered employment (six months for LTEs).
+After two months (six months for LTEs), the university pays most of your health insurance premium.

-If you are transferring from another University System institution or state agency or if you are a new employee with at least two months of prior Wisconsin Retirement System service with a state agency, you must submit an application to your staff benefits specialist no later than 30 calendar days from the contractual begin date of your initial appointment with the University or your coverage may lapse.
+If you are transferring from another UW System institution or state agency or if you are a new employee with at least two months of prior Wisconsin Retirement System service with a state agency, you must submit an application to your staff benefits specialist no later than 30 calendar days from the contractual begin date of your initial appointment with the university or your coverage may lapse.

 Regardless of when you want your health coverage to be effective, you are strongly encouraged to submit a completed application as soon as possible to avoid missing your initial enrollment period.

 What happens if I did not sign up during my enrollment opportunity? http://www.uwsa.edu/hr/benefits/newemp/deadline.htm

 Employees not currently participating in the State Group Health Insurance program are eligible to apply for coverage during the annual benefits enrollment period held each October.
 Enrolling during this time will establish coverage effective January first of the following year.

 If you are covered under the State Group Health Insurance program in effect by October 1 of any year, you will be allowed to change to a different health plan effective January 1 of the following year by submitting an application during the Annual Benefits Enrollment period in the fall.

 What happens if I had other health insurance, but lost it?